TUM-DataTagger/DataTagger-backend/README.md

 #### Cloning the database volume when changing branches

-A common issue are branches with their respective migrations which can render the database unusable after applying migrations and then changing back to a branch without that changes, e.g. removing a non-nullable field in a feature branch but still using it in the master branch.
+A common issue is branches with their respective migrations, which can render the database unusable after applying migrations and then changing back to a branch without those changes, e.g., removing a non-nullable field in a feature branch but still using it in the master branch.

-To avoid this problem you can clone the Docker volume for the current branch and also generate a Docker override file to use it.
+To avoid this problem, you can clone the Docker volume for the current branch and also generate a Docker override file to use it.
 This ensures that you have different database states for each branch which persist on your local drive until you manually delete them or the Docker override file.

-To clone your **default** database volume for your current branch you have to execute the following command from your project root:
+To clone your **default** database volume for your current branch, you have to execute the following command from your project root:

 ```
 ./helpers/clone_database_volume_for_current_branch.sh -o postgresql